nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biogenic:** Pertaining to or produced by living organisms, especially in reference to the source of the nanoparticles.

-### Expanded Definition and Usage\nBiogenic nanoparticles are pivotal in both understanding natural processes and advancing technological applications.
+### Expanded Definition and Usage:
+Biogenic nanoparticles are pivotal in both understanding natural processes and advancing technological applications.
 Their ability to interact with biological systems without causing immune responses makes them ideal for medical applications, including targeted drug delivery and gene therapy.
 In environmental remediation, their unique adsorption and catalytic properties are exploited to remove heavy metals and toxins from water and soil.
 Additionally, in nanotechnology and material science, their inherent properties are harnessed to create new materials with tailored functionalities for sustainable development.